 Border terriers are also intelligent and affectionate dogs that make great family pets.
 They’re active little dogs that love to play, but they don’t require as much exercise as some other small breeds.

-When it comes to deciding between an Irish wolfhound or border terrier as a family pet, it’s important to consider your own lifestyle and needs.
+When it comes to deciding between an Irish wolfhound or border terrier as a family pet, it’s important to consider your lifestyle and needs.
 Both breeds make wonderful companions, but their size difference means they’re better suited for different homes and families.

 Comparison Overview